thankyoumyteens/note/programming/Java/md/gc/src/jdk21/g1/base/instance_klass.md

  public:
   static const KlassKind Kind = InstanceKlassKind;

- public:
-  // See "The Java Virtual Machine Specification" section 2.16.2-5 for a detailed description
-  // of the class loading & initialization procedure, and the use of the states. enum ClassState : u1 {
-    allocated,                          // allocated (but not yet linked) loaded,                             // loaded and inserted in class hierarchy (but not linked yet) being_linked,                       // currently running verifier and rewriter linked,                             // successfully linked/verified (but not initialized yet) being_initialized,                  // currently running class initializer
-    fully_initialized,                  // initialized (successful final state)
-    initialization_error                // error happened during initialization
-  };

  protected:
   // If you add a new field that points to any metaspace object, you
   // must add this field to InstanceKlass::metaspace_pointers_do().